Biomaterial: Biodegradable biomaterials

 Biodegradable biomaterials refers to materials that are degradable through natural enzymatic reactions.
 The application of biodegradable synthetic polymers began in the later 1960s.
 Biodegradable materials have an advantage over other materials, as they have lower risk of harmful effects long term.
 In addition to ethical advancements using biodegradable materials, they also improve biocompatibility for materials used for implantation.
 Several properties including biocompatibility are important when considering different biodegradable biomaterials.
 Biodegradable biomaterials can be synthetic or natural depending on their source and type of extracellular matrix (ECM).

 Biocompatible plastics

-Some of the most commonly-used biocompatible materials (or biomaterials) are polymers due to their inherent flexibility and tunable mechanical properties.
-Medical devices made of plastics are often made of a select few including: cyclic olefin copolymer (COC), polycarbonate (PC), polyetherimide (PEI), medical grade polyvinylchloride (PVC), polyethersulfone (PES), polyethylene (PE), polyetheretherketone (PEEK) and even polypropylene (PP).
+Some of the most commonly used biocompatible materials (or biomaterials) are polymers due to their inherent flexibility and tunable mechanical properties.
+Medical devices made of plastics are often made of a select few including: cyclic olefin polymer (COP), cyclic olefin copolymer (COC), polycarbonate (PC), polyetherimide (PEI), medical grade polyvinylchloride (PVC), polyethersulfone (PES), polyethylene (PE), polyetheretherketone (PEEK) and even polypropylene (PP).
 To ensure biocompatibility, there are a series of regulated tests that material must pass to be certified for use.
 These include the United States Pharmacopoeia IV (USP Class IV) Biological Reactivity Test and the International Standards Organization 10993 (ISO 10993) Biological Evaluation of Medical Devices.
 The main objective of biocompatibility tests is to quantify the acute and chronic toxicity of material and determine any potential adverse effects during use conditions, thus the tests required for a given material are dependent on its end-use (i.e. blood, central nervous system, etc.).